 The second form is an airship battle.
 After defeating Ramirez, he decides to forfeit his life and merges with the silver gigas, Zelos.
 However, the gigas is still only forming, so Fina advises her group to attack Zelos before it fully develops or it will become invincible.
 For whatever reason, Zelos will drop a Captain's Stripe when defeated, but the player never gets a chance to use it because there is no save point at the end of the game.
-Very odd detail...

-*it is only assumed that these are S-moves because they are clearly not magic, otherwise Aika's "Delta Shield" would block them.
+*it is only assumed that these are S-moves because they are not magic, otherwise Aika's "Delta Shield" would block them.

 - Silver Eclipse - Darkness falls around him as he drags his hand down his face saying, "Where there is light..." he opens his eyes and continues "...there is darkness."
 He then walks into a black water-like portal of sorts as though he were going into another realm.
-He then concludes, "Sword of the Dark Moon!" as he races back forth within this black space where Vyse's party is seemingly frozen, leaving a trail of silver wherever his blade has passed.
+He then concludes, "Sword of the Dark Moon!" as he races back and forth within this black space where Vyse's party is seemingly frozen, leaving a trail of silver wherever his blade has passed.
 After he has covered the entire field in this silver color, it shatters with the last slash, and he returns through the black water-like portal of sorts.
 He raises his sword and swings it, black circles then slicing each party member and displaying the damage done.
 This is Ramirez's signature move, as he uses it frequently.

 - Silver Tundra - Ramirez uses this move in his first form of the last battle.
 He won't use it in the first two fights.
 Ramirez will raise his sword as a hazy red color surrounds him.
 He'll look down as ice forms around the blade.
 Ramirez will open his eyes after looking up as the ice shatters, a tear of blood escaping his eye.
 He states, "Repent your sins through death..." while ice forms around him and concludes "Sword of the Eclipse!" before he swings his sword.
 The ice shatters and forms toward the target.
 The target is encased within a sharp glacier before it shatters as well and throws the target around with the translucent shards before falling on a newly formed icicle and getting impaled.

 - Silver Binds - Ramirez uses this move in his third form of the last battle, and will not use it in the first two fights or in his first form.
 Huge red eyes show up behind Ramirez, most likely, the eyes of Zelos, and red strands wrap around the selected target.
 Ramirez moves up to face the target and commands them to "Die."
 He grabs them with Zelos' arm, as silver hair appears, stabbing the character all at once before one strand lifts the character up.
 Ramirez concludes "Kill him." before Zelos opens its mouth and fires a blue energy beam to finish off the target.
-Targets one member of the party

 In Ramirez's room in the Great Silver Shrine, Fina explains that Ramirez looked at maps of Arcadia and shows Vyse and company a small detailed model of a ship that Ramirez crafted when he was younger.
 He also told her how maps can make a world look so much smaller.
 Ramirez always studied maps of Arcadia when he was younger and wanted a chance to explore it.
-He may have turned out differently if he had the fortune to encounter decent people first the way Fina had.
+He may have turned out differently if he had the fortune to encounter less corrupt people first the way Fina had.

-Before fighting the party, Ramirez draws his sword and says, "Die."
+Before fighting the party, Ramirez draws his sword and usually says, "Die."
 In the final battle, in his first form, his line changes to "I will kill you, all of you."
 However, when Ramirez fights in the final battle in his final form, he will say "Die" before fighting the party again.
 When Ramirez performs "Lunar Blessing", the moon's sparkles fall into the hand where his Silver Moon Crystal piece is located, thus why it starts shining brighter when he holds it to his chest.